nikolalsvk/blog/content/blog/three-ways-to-avoid-duplicate-sidekiq-jobs/index.md

 portion of time, no job can be enqueued.
 While the job is running, the `sales_enqueued_at` will be larger than `sales_calculated_at`.
-When the job finishes running, the `sales_calculated_at` will be larger (more recent) than the `sales_enqueued_at` and new job will get enqueued.
+When the job finishes running, the `sales_calculated_at` will be larger (more recent) than the `sales_enqueued_at`, and a new job will get enqueued.

-Using two flags might be interesting so you could show when was the last time those sales numbers got updated in the UI.
-Then the users that read those numbers can have an idea on how recent is the data.
+Using two flags might be interesting, so you could show when was the last time those sales numbers got updated in the UI.
+Then the users that read those numbers can have an idea of how recent the data is.
 A win-win situation.

 ### Flag Sum Up

-It might be tempting to do solutions like these in the time of need, but to me, they look a bit clumsy and they add some overhead.
+It might be tempting to do solutions like these in the time of need, but to me, they look a bit clumsy, and they add some overhead.
 I would recommend using this if your use case is simple, but as soon as it proves complex or not enough, I'd urge you to try out other options.

-A huge con with the flag approach approach is that you will lose all the jobs that tried to enqueue during that 10 minute period or the period where the no other jobs could be scheduled.
-A huge pro is that you are not bringing in dependencies and it will alleviate the job number in queues pretty quickly.
+A huge con with the flag approach is that you will lose all the jobs that tried to enqueue during those 10 minutes.
+A huge pro is that you are not bringing in dependencies, and it will alleviate the job number in queues pretty quickly.

 ### 1.3 Traversing The Queue